SeanCassiere/nv-reservation-cc-update/CONTRIBUTION.md

 This project uses the Vercel-CLI to run the application locally.
 You can install it by running `npm i -g vercel`.

+After installation, use the `vercel dev` option to run the application alongside the necessary development serverless endpoints.

 ## Documentation

 Update the [DOCUMENTATION](/DOCUMENTATION.md) if your contribution involves adding or changing configuration values.